markusressel/keel-telegram-bot/README.md

 This bot uses the REST api provided by Keel to interact with it and relies on the Webhook functionality to receive and forward notifications to telegram chats.
-On one hand **keel-telegram-bot** acts like the web interface, on the other hand it acts like a proxy, both combined into a single package.
+On one hand **keel-telegram-bot** acts like the web interface of keel, on the other hand it acts like a relay for keel notifications, both combined into a single package.

-To get the commands working simply provide all the necessary details of the configuration file.
+To get telegram commands working simply provide all the necessary details of the configuration file.

 To get notifications working you will have to provide the address of